 This project was authorized by the County Legislature in December 2014 (Resolution # 212).
 The goal of this project is to standardize and modernize its delinquent tax collection software, as well as the tax collection software systems utilized by the nineteen towns, fifteen villages, and twenty-five school districts for which it guarantees taxes.
 There are currently several different vendors providing varying levels of services and support.
 At the end of each collection period a report of paid and unpaid taxes are turned over to the County and are uploaded/entered into the delinquency program so that we can begin to accept payments and enforce collection.
 These reports are often formatted differently, or in some instances, hand written.
 In addition, this process relies heavily on the experience, expertise, and technical ability of each individual Tax Collector/Receiver to send accurate and timely information.
 Standardizing the collection systems will ease this burden and allow the reconciliation process to be automated, while providing the County with a consolidated database throughout the collection period.
-We are now in the process of selecting a vendor and the project implementation will start this summer and finish in 18 months.
+The delinquency program went live in 2018 at the county level and to-date 31 municipalities have adopted the software.
+The scope of the project was expanded to include the City of Syracuse where implementation is ongoing.
+As part of this project the county's tax mapping program will be converted from CAD to GIS.
+This is in the beginning stages and is projected to take 12 months.